 All virtual events will be prerecorded.
 If you would like to answer questions from AWP attendees or other writers as a part of your event, we recommend soliciting or collecting those questions before your scheduled recording.
 Those questions can then be answered by presenters during the sixty-minute recording.

-While we wish we could hold these virtual conference events live and include live Q&As over the days of the conference, we do not have the staff or resources to make that happen this year alongside the in-person conference.
+While we wish we could hold these virtual conference events live and include live Q&As over the days of the conference, we unfortunately do not have the staff or resources to make that happen alongside the in-person conference.